New Jersey Wrongful Death Attorney

-Levinson Axelrod, P.A. has been serving all 21 counties of New Jersey since 1939.
-We are passionate about protecting the rights of clients, and experienced in handling complex and high-stakes claims.
-Call or contact us online to request a FREE consultation.
+Levinson Axelrod, P.A. has fought for victims since 1939.
+We are passionate about helping clients seek compensation for their damages and experienced in handling high-stakes claims.
+Contact us to request a FREE consultation.

 New Jersey Wrongful Death FAQ

-Who can file a wrongful death lawsuit in New Jersey?
+Who Can file a Wrongful Death Lawsuit New Jersey?

 New Jersey’s Wrongful Death Act requires wrongful death actions to be brought by a personal representative for the victim’s surviving family members.
 A representative may be an executor named in the victim’s will, or a person appointed by a probate court to serve as the estate’s administrator.